0110/IoLight/Readme.md

 This Homie V3 standard compitble device provide you a Internet of Things enabled LED lamp.
 It can control a dimmable (e.g. white) LED [*via D2*].
 Additionally colored LEDs can be added, for now WS2812 LEDs are supported [*via D1*].
-The complete RGB LED strip can be controlled, or each lamp individualy.
+The complete RGB LED strip can be controlled, or each lamp individually.

 Via an external switch [*via D0*] the white LED can be switched on, or off.
 The lamp will dim between the states using its PWM functionality.
 Pressing this switch until all colored LEDs are red, will reset the current stored configuration.
 (The button can be deactivated in the firmware with ```-D NOBUTTON```)